broadinstitute/terraform-shared/terraform-modules/load-balanced-instances/README.md

 load balancer.
 It also creates a GCS bucket for storing configs for the service and gives access to the GCS bucket to the specified service account.

+This module requires that the DNS zone resource (where the individual DNS entries will be created) has been created outside of this module.
+If it does not exist this module will fail.

 ### Required Providers

 `google.instances`: A google provider to deploy the instances.